- اتصل بنا

 September 15, 2021

-UAE offers lucrative job offers, and ex-pats are highly enthusiastic about building a career and life in the UAE.
-The UAE’s ex-pat population constitutes almost ninety per cent of its total population, and ex-pats find that UAE offers them a peaceful and tax-free environment.
+UAE offers lucrative job offers, and expatriates are highly enthusiastic about building a career and life in the UAE.
+The UAE’s expatriate population constitutes almost ninety per cent of its total population, and expatriates find that UAE offers them a peaceful and tax-free environment.

 Any person who wishes to come to the UAE in search of a job opportunity must be careful to conduct the necessary due diligence and ensure to follow the legal requisites.

-If a UAE based company /employer offers you a job opportunity, such Employer must first issue you an official offer letter as per the pre-requisites of the Ministry of Human Resources and Emiratisation (MOHRE).
-Such an offer letter, once signed by both the parties, constitutes a binding agreement between the parties, and the validity of the offer can be verified by the employee through the MOHRE website.
+If a UAE-based company /employer offers you a job opportunity, such an Employer must first issue you an official offer letter as per the prerequisites of the Ministry of Human Resources and Emiratisation (MOHRE).
+Such an offer letter, once signed by both parties, constitutes a binding agreement between the parties, and the validity of the offer can be verified by the employee through the MOHRE website.